cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - Which AWS tools will allow you to locate EC2 instances closer to each other to reduce network latency?

   Placement groups.

+- The EBS Lifecycle Manager can take snapshots of volumes that were once attached to terminated instances.

+  The EBS Lifecycle Manager can take scheduled snapshots of any EBS volume, regardless of attachment state.

+- EC2 Auto Scaling automatically replaces group instances directly terminated by the root user.

+  True